PostHog/posthog.com/contents/handbook/people/team-structure/platform.md

 - We don't lose events
 - Data is as up to date as possible
-- Engineers always be able to ship and build
+- Engineers always are able to ship and build
 - Fail fast.
 Fix faster.
 - Ship anywhere
-- Stack scales with demand
+- Infrastructure scales with demand
+- Enable devlopers to extend PostHog as a Platform
 - Support Small Teams (and contributors) in building and debugging PostHog
 - Be frugal.